flightaware/kafkatcl/README.md

 * *$queue* **consume_batch** *timeoutMS* *count* *array* *code*

-As with consuming a batch from a topic, reads up to *count* messages or however many have come in less than that without *timeout* milliseconds.
+As with consuming a batch from a topic, reads up to *count* messages or however many have come in less than that within *timeout* milliseconds.

 For each message received the array *array* is filled with fields from the message containing the message *payload*, *partition*, *offset*, *topic* name and optional *key*, repeatedly executing *code* for each message received.

+The method returns number of rows processed.

 * *$queue* **consume_callback** *timeout* *command*